Distributed Tracing in 10 Minutes

 With the intrinsic concurrency and asynchrony of modern software applications, distributed tracing has become part of the table stakes for effective monitoring.
 That said, instrumenting a system for tracing has, at least historically, been a labor-intensive, complicated task.
 Tracing brings the benefits of visibility into an application as it grows to 10+ processes, starts seeing increased concurrency, or non-trivial interactions between mobile/web clients and servers.
 But setting up instrumentation and deciding which tracer to use can add up to a large project.
 The OpenTracing standard changes that, making it possible to instrument applications for distributed tracing with minimal effort.
 As I demonstrate below, you can now easily set up tracing in less than 10 minutes with OpenTracing.

 Imagine a simple website.
 Whenever a user goes to your home page, the web server makes two HTTP calls, and each of those calls branches out and makes a call to the database.
 This is fairly straightforward and debugging any slow requests wouldn’t be too difficult.
 If you are serious about latency, you might assign each request a unique ID and propagate it downstream through HTTP headers.
 If a request took a long time, you can then grep over the log files for that request ID to figure out what was going on.
 Now imagine your website starts becoming popular and your application is spread across multiple machines and services.
 As the number of machines and services grow, logs provide less and less visibility.
 Determining causality gets tricky pretty quickly.
-This is when you realize workflow tracing would have more than worth the investment.
+This is when you realize workflow tracing would be more than worth the investment.

 As I mentioned, OpenTracing steps in to make it very easy for you to trace because it standardizes instrumentation.
 What that means is that you can instrument first and defer most implementation decisions to later.